oblivia-simplex/Narrativity/2_nester1.md

 The way I find out about someone seeing Queen in concert is the following.
-After my meek confession of my love for the band, after a longer conversation about music, there\'s a set-up for the other person to mention his own guilty generational pleasure.
+After my meek confession of my love for the band, after a longer conversation about music, there's a set-up for the other person to mention his own guilty generational pleasure.
 For instance, he liked Styx at one time, he saw Journey once on the Escape tour.
 Then, my reasoning goes, the path is made for me to say that my favorite band is not some hip or critically acclaimed band, either;
 that it is, in fact, Queen.
-It\'s like I\'m outing myself, and then the guy--- always a guy---tries to console me, tells me about the times he had seen Queen at concert.
+It's like I\'m outing myself, and then the guy--- always a guy---tries to console me, tells me about the times he had seen Queen at concert.
 Then, I get to ask the battery of questions.
-It\'s a safe framing for the information that I mythopoetically need to hear. \"They rocked the Garden or wherever,\" or \"they blew my mind, man,\" while off-hand remarks for some, is music to my ears.
+It's a safe framing for the information that I mythopoetically need to hear.
+"They rocked the Garden or wherever,\" or "they blew my mind, man,\" while off-hand remarks for some, is music to my ears.

 During one easy-going outing/concert re-creation session, I brought up these found photos I found in the yard sale copy of *Live Killers.* I was trying to spice up the conversation.
-I told him about the pictures---the girl\'s tits, the guy\'s pants completely down, the smiling pictures, the coke.
+I told him about the pictures---the girl's tits, the guy\'s pants completely down, the smiling pictures, the coke.
 We both laughed.
 I excused myself, offering to buy him a drink at the bar.